So let me preface this essay and strategy thinkpiece with a bit of a (long) disclaimer.

 Pillar 2: Restoring America's Dream

 Inequality is tearing at the fabric of American society.
 Too many live on the edge of poverty, while a few live in ridiculous luxury, and everyone else is caught in the middle - what middle is left.
 While DC has played imperial games abroad, it has neglected to support basic infrastructure development at home.
-America has become socialism for the rich and savage capitalism for the rest, and Gabbard will fight this assault on the American Dream by investing $1,000 per-American per-year, $325 billion in total annually.
+America has become socialism for the rich and savage capitalism for the rest.

 1. Rural communities will receive block grants, matching loans, and entrepreneurship support designed to build new green industries in America's heartland.
 In the West, the forests will be managed to reduce fire risk while providing carbon-neutral biofuels to heat area communities.
 In the Midwest, farmers will receive incentives to grow new and more environmentally sustainable crops, including next-generation biofuels.